<- Back to research

 This source does not mean tactile world models are ready for arbitrary robot hands.
 It also does not mean more tactile data automatically produces better prediction.
 World models can fail when the sensor changes, the task distribution shifts, or contacts become too different from training data.

-For RoboSkin.ai, the editorial lesson is that tactile AI should include prediction and replay.
+Tactile AI benefits from prediction and replay.
 Robot skin data becomes more valuable when it helps a robot anticipate contact outcomes before failure.

 Source